What is frozen shoulder?

 Risk factors for frozen shoulder

-- Sex — more women than men are affected by frozen shoulder.
+- Gender — more women than men are affected by frozen shoulder.

 - Age — frozen shoulder typically affects people between the age of 40 and 60.